 Since the late 19th century, commercial catch of sturgeon remained very low until the mid-1940s.
 Through 1968, annual landings only exceeded 5,000 fish occasionally.
 During 1969-2009, landings exceeded 5,000 fish annually except in 1991.
 Since 2010, landings have been less than 4,400 fish annually.
 Catches peaked in the late 1970s and early 1980s with annual landings ranging from 9,400 to 22,800 fish.
-During the 1990s, catches ranged from a low of 3,800 fish in 1991 to a high of 13,900 fish in 1998 (Tables 6 and 10).
+During the 1990s, catches ranged from a low of 3,800 fish in

+1991 to a high of 13,900 fish in 1998 (Tables 6, 10, and 11).
 During 1997-2013, commercial sturgeon fisheries were managed to remain within catch guidelines while maximizing economic benefit and achieving conservation objectives for other species.
 Plans for distribution of the commercial harvest allocation were developed annually with input from the CRCAG, to provide fishing opportunities throughout the year while maintaining optimum market value.
 Weekly landing limits remained a valuable tool in maintaining consistent commercial fisheries since first adopted in 2002.
 During 2003-2013, harvest guidelines for commercial fisheries included fish caught in both mainstem and Select Area commercial fisheries.
 The retention of green sturgeon has been prohibited in commercial fisheries since July 2006.
 Based on Commission guidance, white sturgeon retention and sales in LCR commercial fisheries was prohibited from January 2014 through May 2017.
 Retention fisheries were reinstated in 2017 with annual guidelines of less than 1,245 fish.
 Season summaries are described in Table 8.
 Harvest guidelines and catch data are provided in Tables 6, 7, 10 and 11.

-2019 Commercial Fishery
+2020 Commercial Fishery

-Commercial white sturgeon fisheries in 2019 were managed based on a 1,230 fish allocation (Tables 6 and 7).
+Commercial white sturgeon fisheries in 2020 were managed based on a 1,140 fish allocation (Tables 6 and 7).
 Consistent with the recreational fishery, the legal slot length was maintained at 44-50 inches FL.
-Staff's preseason expectation for sharing of the commercial allocation between Select Area and fall mainstem fisheries was 50% each, 615 fish for Select Area fisheries and 615 fish for fall mainstem fisheries.
+Staff's preseason expectation for sharing of the commercial allocation between Select Area and fall mainstem fisheries was based on a CRCAG recommendation of 50% each, or 570 fish for Select Area fisheries and 570 fish for fall mainstem fisheries.

-Commercial retention of white sturgeon in 2019 started April 1 in the Blind/Knappa Slough, Tongue Point/South Channel, and Youngs Bay Select Area fisheries.
-A landing limit of four fish per vessel per week was in effect throughout spring and summer Select Area fisheries which continued through July 31 in Youngs Bay and through June 28 in other Oregon Select Area sites.
-White sturgeon landings included 20 fish during the winter season, 381 during the spring season, and 78 during the summer season (479 total), leaving 751 fish on the overall commercial allocation.
+Commercial retention of white sturgeon in 2020 was allowed at the start (February 17) of Select Area winter season fisheries in Blind/Knappa Slough, Tongue Point/South Channel, and Youngs Bay.
+The initial landing limit of three fish per vessel per week was in effect throughout winter, spring, and summer Select Area fisheries that continued through July 30 in Youngs Bay and through July 24 in other Oregon Select Area sites.
+White sturgeon landings included 217 fish during the winter season, 219 during the spring season, and 111 during the summer season (547 total).
+With 48% of the commercial allocation used in winter-summer Select Area fisheries, retention was prohibited for fall Select Area fisheries.

-Commercial white sturgeon retention continued into the fall season for both mainstem and Select Area fisheries.
-The early fall mainstem fishery consisted of four, 9-hour fishing periods (August 14-27) in Zones 4-5.
-The weekly white sturgeon landing limit was seven fish per vessel.
-Mesh size was restricted to a 9-inch minimum for all four periods.
-A total of 509 white sturgeon were landed, leaving a balance on the overall commercial allocation of 242 fish.
+Retention of white sturgeon in mainstem non-treaty commercial fisheries was allowed during the early fall mainstem fishery that consisted of six, 9-hour fishing periods (August 10-27) in Zones 4-5.
+The weekly white sturgeon landing limit was five fish per vessel.
+Mesh size was restricted to a 9-inch minimum for all periods.
+A total of 406 white sturgeon were landed, leaving a balance on the overall commercial allocation of 187 fish.